-Fund termination benefits are payable to you if your employer closes down (liquidates) or if the companysponsored retirement fund is closed down You will receive a benefit amount equal to your share in the fund.
+Termination benefits are payable to you if your employer closes down (liquidates) or if the company sponsored retirement fund is closed down.
+You will receive a benefit amount equal to your share in the fund.
 This is known as your member share.